no-defun-allowed/direct-manipulation-hack/README.md

 code, so you might as well consider yourself already pwned if you expose to anyone you don't trust.

+You might want to just watch [this demo video](https://www.youtube.com/watch?v=9TQTMvoPJJY) instead of trying to run this program yourself.

 ## Getting started

 Start a Minecraft server with the